Microscopic dynamics and an effective Landau-Zener transition in the quasi-adiabatic preparation of spatially ordered

 This equation indicates that the dressing $\propto (\mathcal{E}_0-\mathcal{E}_k)^{-2}$ vanishes away from the avoided crossing where the energy level separation is large.
 Hence, the excited state components of the dressed state $\ket{\alpha_0'}$ in Eq.~(\ref{eq:dress}) are only populated near the crossing and nearly vanish as the dressed state approaches the adiabatic ground eigenstate $\ket{\alpha_{0}}$ both at the initial and final times.

-Figure~\ref{fig:addyn} also reveals that during the process most of the population lost from the ground state $\ket{\alpha_0}$ goes to the first excited state $\ket{\alpha_1}$, which is responsible for the reduction of the preparation fidelity of the target state.
-At the same time, the contribution of the higher excited states to the dynamics is negligible, which suggests that our strongly-interacting many-body system can be treated as an effective two-level system.
-We can then estimate the final preparation fidelity $\mathcal{F}$ of the target antiferromagnetic-like state $\ket{\alpha_0 (T)} = \ket{n^{\min}}$ ($n=(N+1)/2$) using the Landau-Zener formula
+Figure~\ref{fig:addyn} also reveals that during the process most of the population lost from the adiabatic ground state $\ket{\alpha_0}$ goes to the first excited state $\ket{\alpha_1}$, which, at $t=T$ ($\Omega \to 0$), coincides with the lowest-energy triple excitation state, $|\braket{3_{1,4,7}|\alpha_1(T)}|^2 =1$, and is responsible for the reduction of the preparation fidelity of the target state.
+At the same time, the contribution of the higher excited adiabatic states to the dynamics is even smaller, as attested by the (integrated) transition probabilities from the ground state $\ket{\alpha_0}$ to the excites states $\ket{\alpha_k}$,